 Presently, Antaiji is located near a national park on the coast of the Japanese Sea, and posseses about 50 hectares of land in the mountains.
 The former abbot Miyaura Shinyu protected this quiet and selfsufficient life of Zazen while putting the ideal of self sufficiency into actual practice, until his sudden death in the snow in February of 2002.

-His disciple, the German monk Muhō, continues as the present abbot.
-He presently tries to create a new and lifely sangha here at Antaiji.
-He is waiting for you to become part of the history of a new Antaiji.
+His disciple, the German monk Muhō, continued as the ninth abbot.
+He was succeeded by Nakamura Eko, a Japanese nun who presently tries to create a new and lifely sangha here at Antaiji.
+She is waiting for you to become part of the history of a new Antaiji.

 - Founding abbot: Oka Sōtan